bradsi/bookshelf/README.md

 - [ ] Put into practice what I've learned from Jonathan Reinink's Eloquent Performance Patterns course
 - [ ] Try to identify some functionality that can be extracted from the application and built into a package
 - [ ] Deploy the application on AWS
-- [ ] Improve Actions or Pipelines to run CD on the application
+- [ ] Improve Actions to run CD on the application
 - [ ] Put into practice what I've learned from the Refactoring UI course
 - [ ] Play around with [Mermaid.js](https://github.com/mermaid-js/mermaid); alternatively use draw.io to diagram some processes, but I like the idea of 'diagrams as code'
 - [ ] Implement [Shepherd.js](https://github.com/shipshapecode/shepherd)